schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 unused portions that have been "reserved for future use" for decades.
 Meanwhile, rapid uptake of unicast IPv4 throughout the world has exhausted the supply of unicast addresses.
 New IPv4 users are now regularly charged US$15 or more per address to reclaim them from older users.

-To improve this imbalance and reduce the barrier to new entrants, this document extends the unicast address space to include several hundred million more unicast IPv4 addresses, worth billions of dollars to end users.
+To reduce the barrier to new entrants, keeping the Internet's evolution open to all, this document extends the unicast address space to include several hundred million more unicast IPv4 addresses, worth billions of dollars to end users.
 It updates [@!RFC6890] to reclassify these addresses as globally reachable unicast address space.

+Global implementation of these changes requires reprogramming some fraction of the IPv4-compatible equipment worldwide, a multi-year project that is not centrally funded nor organized.
+We also discuss that transition.

 {mainmatter}